-Our Annualized Net Charge-Off Rate ranged between 7% and 9% from 2011 to 2019 and was 9.8% in 2020, a modest variance above this range during the COVID-19 pandemic.
-Due to credit tightening in response to the COVID-19 pandemic and government stimulus payments our Annualized Net Charge-Off Rate decreased to 6.8% in 2021.
-Our Annualized Net Charge-off Rate increased to 10.1% in 2022 primarily due to a higher mix of first-time borrowers in 2021 and the first half of 2022.
-In response to this increase, we tightened our credit underwriting standards and focused lending towards existing and returning members to improve credit outcomes.
-Consistent with our charge-off policy, we evaluate our loan portfolio and charge a loan off at the earlier of when the loan is determined to be uncollectible or when loans are 120 days contractually past due and charge-off a credit card account when it is 180 days contractually past due.
+Our Annualized Net Charge-off Rate ranged between 7% and 10.1% from 2014 to 2022.
+Even in 2020, during the pandemic, our Annualized Net Charge-off Rate was 9.8%.
+Due to credit tightening in response to the COVID-19 pandemic and government stimulus payments, our Annualized Net Charge-Off Rate decreased to 6.8% in 2021.
+Our Annualized Net Charge-off Rate increased to 10.1% in 2022 primarily due to an increasing interest rate environment, inflation and the cessation of COVID-19 stimulus payments and a higher mix of first-time borrowers in 2021 and the first half of 2022.
+In response to this increase, in the second half of 2022 and continuing throughout 2023, we tightened our credit underwriting standards and focused lending towards existing and returning members to improve credit outcomes.
+Continued elevated charge-offs for the three months ended June 30, 2024 is primarily due to deterioration in our back book and deterioration of the vintages originated in the second half of 2022 prior to further tightening underwriting standards for returning members in December 2022.
+For the six months ended June 30, 2024, the back book continued to season and made-up 34% of gross charge-offs while only making up approximately 17% of the loans receivable (excluding credit cards).
+In addition, the increase was partially caused by decreasing originations which caused receivables to decrease throughout 2023 and first half of 2024 as we continued to tighten credit standards throughout the second half of 2023.
+Consistent with our charge-off policy, we evaluate our loan portfolio and charge a loan off at the earlier of when the loan is determined to be uncollectible or when loans are 120 days contractually past due and charge-off a credit card account at the earlier of when the account is determined to be uncollectible or when it is 180 days contractually past due.